-Now picture that, after the long wait, you get connected to someone who is friendly, present and ready to help.
-If you’re like most of us, you forgot about half of your frustration already.
-Your subconscious tells you: ‘I was right about choosing this company.’
+Now picture that, instead, you get connected to someone who has a friendly, positive attitude and is ready to help.
+If you’re like most of us, you’d immediately forget about your frustration and go back to thinking positively about the company, and possibly the product itself too.

-Choosing the proper customer service greeting can make or break your customer experience.
-Read on to learn how to get it right!
+Choosing the best-fit customer service greeting can make or break your customer experience.
+Read on to learn how to get it right and get some useful examples to use in your case.

 Based on surveys and our own customer service experience at VCC Live, we collected some guidelines to help you come up with greetings that fit your company best.
 You can put them in your agents’ script to create the best first impression while saving your overwhelmed agents from decision fatigue.